 Where Do I Pick Up My Disney Princess Race Packet?

 At least one day prior to your race, you’ll need to visit the ESPN Wide World of Sports Complex.
-There you will check-in for your race and pick up your bib, clear runDisney bag, and a commemorative T-shirt.
+There you will check-in for your race and pick up your bib, clear runDisney bag, commemorative T-shirt, and any merchandise that you pre-ordered.

-You’ll need to bring your photo ID, and I also recommend having your phone or camera handy.
+You’ll need to bring your photo ID.
+I also recommend having your phone or camera handy.
 Both inside and outside the complex, you’ll find plenty of photo ops to show off your race bib!

 After you have checked in for your race, you should head over to the runDisney Health & Fitness Expo.
 You’ll find running shoes, clothing, and accessories available to purchase from a variety of vendors.
 If you forgot to pack something for the race, you are likely to find it here.